Health Benefits & Nutritional Facts of Cinnamon

-Cinnamon is a highly delicious spice with the unique smell, color, and flavor and is widely used in the whole world and for thousands of years, cinnamon is prized for its medicinal properties.
+Cinnamon is a highly delicious spice with unique smell, color, and flavor.
+It is widely used in the whole world for thousands of years.
+Cinnamon is prized for its medicinal properties.
 Not many people know that actually cinnamon is the brown bark of the cinnamon tree.
 You can use cinnamon in your morning coffee or tea, but there is a really good reason to use cinnamon for far more than just a dash.

-It is known for boosting your antioxidant defenses, the natural antimicrobial properties of cinnamon help you to kill E. coli and numerous other bacteria, anti-inflammatory compounds in it can help you to relieve pain and stiffness of muscles and joints.
+It is known for boosting your antioxidant defenses, the natural antimicrobial properties of cinnamon help you to kill E. coli and numerous other bacteria.
+Anti-inflammatory compounds in it can help you relieve pain and stiffness of muscles and joints.
 Pretty impressive right! but, down there, you can find more potential health benefits from Cinnamon.